Ventana Wilderness Alliance

-The Ventana Wilderness Alliance, founded in 1998, is a group dedicated to preserving and protecting public lands along California's Big Sur coast.
-Its mission is to protect, preserve and restore the wilderness qualities and biodiversity of the public lands within California's Northern Santa Lucia Mountains and Big Sur region.
+The Ventana Wilderness Alliance, founded in 1998, is a 501 c 3 nonprofit organization dedicated to protecting California's Big Sur backcountry.
+Its mission is to protect, preserve, and restore the wilderness qualities and biodiversity of the public lands within California's Northern Santa Lucia Mountains and Big Sur region.

-Lawsuits
+History

 At their founding, they conducted an inventory of public lands within the Los Padres National Forest Monterey Ranger District.
 Their goal was to assess the suitability of land in the region for inclusion in federal wilderness.
 Their findings persuaded US Congressman Sam Farr to sponsor the Big Sur Wilderness and Conservation Act.
 On December 19, 2002, the Big Sur Wilderness and Conservation Act of 2002 added 33,967 acre to the existing wilderness bringing it to a total of 240,026 acre.

 Following its initial organization, it focused on retiring inappropriate grazing allotments, mitigating abandoned mine sites, and cleaning up clandestine cannabis grow sites.

 The Alliance sued the Monterey Ranger District and the U.S. Forest Service, challenging their decision to permit grazing on public land within the wilderness.
 The Wilderness Act prohibits commercial enterprises on public land designated as wilderness, but permits grazing when the usage predates establishment of the wilderness.
 In this case grazing had occurred for over 115 years when the land was privately owned.
 There was a temporary cessation during which the Forest Service conducted an environmental assessment.
 The court ruled that the temporary cessation during the transition from private to public land was not sufficient to end the grazing usage and did not discontinue the use.
 The grazing had been "established" for purposes of the Wilderness Act, and the Alliance lost the suit and an appeal on February 26, 2009.